sjfleming/DataAcquisition/README.md

 ```'SampleFrequency'``` should be paired with a numeric value that specifies the frequency at which data are sampled.
 Default is 25kHz.
   Note: due to hardware limitations, the upper limit for the NI DAQ USB-6003 is 100kHz divided by the number of input channels.

+### Note on file format

+DataAcquisition by default saves data in the Dataacquisition Binary Format, a DBF file.
+This can be opened and used for analysis in Matlab using Tamas Szalay's PoreView package with DBF file handling, found [here](https://github.com/sjfleming/PoreView-25o).

+DBF files can be converted to other file formats for use in other data analysis pipelines.
+In the DataAcquisition graphical interface, navigate to File > Convert Data File.
+After selecting a DBF file for conversion, select either CSV or HDF for the desired output file format.
+HDF files are better, and the same size as DBF files.
+CSV files are easy to open in Excel or Notepad, but the file size is much much larger.

 ## Example Usage